mrts/jakartaee-clustered-cdi-events/README.md

 JSON using Yasson (it must be public, have getters, setters and a no-args constructor).
-- Fire the clustered events from your application code using the ordinary CDI events mechanism: `Event<T>.fire(T event)`.
+- Fire the clustered events from your application code using the ordinary CDI asynchronous events mechanism: `Event<T>.fireAsync(T event)`.
-- Events are automatically serialized and distributed to other nodes in the cluster, then deserialized and fired as local CDI events.
+- Events are automatically serialized and distributed to other nodes in the cluster, then deserialized and fired as local asynchronous CDI events.
+- Use a method annotated with `@ObservesAsync` to catch and process the events.

 ## Testing